Alias Ladyfingers

-Alias Ladyfingers is a lost 1921 American silent comedy film based on the 1920 mystery novel Ladyfingers by Jackson Gregory.
+Alias Ladyfingers, also known as Ladyfingers, is a lost 1921 American silent comedy film based on the 1920 mystery novel Ladyfingers by Jackson Gregory.
 It was adapted for the screen by Lenore Coffee and was directed by Bayard Veiller.
 The film stars Bert Lytell, Ora Carew, Frank Elliot, Edythe Chapman, and DeWitt Jennings.
 The film was produced and distributed by Metro Pictures Corporation.

-Synopsis
+Plot

-Rachel Stetherill (Edythe Chapman) disapproves of her daughter's choice for a husband, and therefore disowns her.
+Rachel Stetherill disapproves of her daughter's choice for a husband, and therefore disowns her.
 After her daughter dies, Rachel refuses to help the child she has left behind.
 The boy is adopted by a safecracker, and soon excels at the profession.
-The boy grows up as Robert Ashe (Lytell), and becomes a safecracker renowned for his delicate hands and touch, hence the moniker "Ladyfingers".
-A lawyer, Justin Haddon (Frank Elliott), is trying to find Robert, who will inherit his grandmother's estate if he is found.
-If he is not located, Rachel's ward, Enid Camden (Ora Carew), will inherit the estate, and it is Haddon's intention to marry Enid.
+The boy grows up as Robert Ashe, and becomes a safecracker renowned for his delicate hands and touch, hence the moniker "Ladyfingers".
+A lawyer, Justin Haddon, is trying to find Robert, who will inherit his grandmother's estate if he is found.
+If he is not located, Rachel's ward, Enid Camden, will inherit the estate, and it is Haddon's intention to marry Enid.
 But Robert meets Enid and falls in love with her.
 Haddon suspects that Robert is a thief and invites him to Rachel's home, expecting him to steal her string of pearls.
 The pearls disappear and the police suspect Ladyfingers, but the pearls are found and the case is dismissed.
 Rachel notices the resemblance between him and her son-in-law, and soon realizes that he is her grandson.
 When his past is revealed, Ladyfingers confesses his crimes and agrees to go to jail for two years to pay his debt to society.
 After his release from his prison term, he takes up farming and is happily married to Enid.